kedro-org/kedro-viz/docs/source/cli-docs.md

 # Kedro Viz CLI Reference

-The Kedro Viz CLI provides commands to visualize Kedro pipelines, deploy them to cloud platforms, and export the visualization data.
+The Kedro Viz CLI provides commands to visualise Kedro pipelines, deploy them to cloud platforms, and export the visualisation data.
 Below is a detailed description of the available commands and options.

 ## Commands

 ### `kedro viz`

-Launches a local Kedro Viz instance to visualize a Kedro pipeline.
+Launches a local Kedro Viz instance to visualise a Kedro pipeline.

 **Usage:**